-The Egyptian Museum of Antiquities is described as the most traditional and important archaeological museum in the Middle East; and a must-seeon any tour of Cairo.
+The Egyptian Museum of Antiquities is described as the most traditional and important archaeological museum in the Middle East; and one of the essential visits inany tour of Cairo.
 It was created in 1902, with the intention of housing and protecting all the Egyptian art rescued up to that time and in the years to come.
-With more than 100 years of antiquity the collection inside the museum is, to say the least, amazing without adding that it is included in all the lists of art galleries and most important museums in the world.
+With more than 100 years of antiquity the collection inside the museum is, at least, amazing without adding that is pigeonholed in all the lists of art galleries and most important museums in the world.

 Explore the highlights of the Museum in one morning

 An expert guide in Egyptology will pick you up directly at the hotel to transfer you to the museum; the tour inside will take you through the most outstanding artifacts with detailed explanations of the artifacts that make up the collection.
 All in your language